GentikSolm/archive-bot/README.md

 * ADMIN_ROLE_ID=(admin role_id)
 * EVERYONE_ROLE_ID=(everryone role_id)

 Command line arguments:
-  >For debugging: (One or the other, however if you have both, the lower log level will be chosen)
+For debugging: (One or the other, however if you have both, the lower (more verbose) log level will be chosen)
-  >  -d
+* -d
-  >    debug mode; intense log levels
+  * debug mode; intense log levels
-  >  -v
+* -v
-  >    turn on verbose logging
+  * turn on verbose logging

-### Files:
+## Files:
-* reppo_db
+reppo_db.py
 * Contains the Database class & custom Exception
 * Handles all calls to sql server
-* Reppo.py
+Reppo.py
 * Main file, contains slash commands & starts bot